Kivi-Vuorilehto/tikawe_boot_sale_website/large-dataset-report.md

 1M Comments
 ```

 It took approximately 5 minutes to populate the database.
+The database file size was 2,21 GB.

 The only valuable category in this test was the 'waiting' category and as such all of the following values reference that.
 ```